jxxcarlson/elm-cell-grid/README.md

 # CellGrid

-The CellGrid package provides a type for representing a rectangular grid of cells.
-The grid can respond to mouse clicks.
+The CellGrid package provides a type for representing and rendering a rectangular grid of cells.
+The grid can respond to mouse clicks, and there are three rendering options: HTML, SVG, and WebGL.
+Here is what a cellGrid structure looks like:

 ```
 type CellGrid a